Haiti in mourning after tanker fireball that killed 75

 “The entire Haitian nation is grieving,” Henry said on Twitter while declaring three days of national mourning.
 “It is with a torn heart that I see the critical condition of some of our compatriots admitted to this facility.”

-Sanon reported from Port au Prince, Haiti.
-AP Writer Christopher Sherman in New York contributed to this report.
+Associated Press journalist Pierre-Richard Luxama reported this story in Cap-Haitien and AP writer Evens Sanon reported from Port au Prince, Haiti.
+AP writer Christopher Sherman in New York contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.